-In 1994 when GoodWeave was founded, there were one million children – many kidnapped or trafficked – toiling on the looms in South Asia.
-GoodWeave's intent from the onset was based on a very simple premise: If enough people demand certified child-labor-free rugs, manufacturers will only employ skilled, adult artisans and the exploitation of children in the rug industry will come to an end.
-GoodWeave's efforts have helped bring child labor in the rug industry down 75 percent—but GoodWeave still needs every consumer's help to end it once and for all.
+In 1994 when GoodWeave began, there were one million children – many kidnapped or tracked – toiling on the looms in South Asia.
+GoodWeave's intent from the onset was a straightforward premise: If enough people demand certified child-labor-free rugs, manufacturers will only employ skilled, adult artisans, and the exploitation of children in the rug industry will come to an end.
+GoodWeave's efforts have helped bring child labor in the rug industry down 75 percent—but GoodWeave still needs every consumer's help to end it once and for all

-As a member of GoodWeave, NIBA Designs agrees to adhere to strict no-child-labor guidelines by permitting random inspections of our rug looms which earns us the right to place the certified and individually numbered GoodWeave label on our rugs.
-If inspectors find children working on looms in the factories they visit, they are offered the opportunity to go to school instead, and producers/importers lose the privilege to use the GoodWeave label.
+As a member of GoodWeave, NIBA Designs agrees to adhere to strict no-child-labor guidelines by permitting random inspections of our rug looms, which earns us the right to place the certified and individually numbered GoodWeave label on our carpets.
+Suppose inspectors find children working on looms in the factories they visit.
+In that case, the children have the opportunity to go to school instead, and producers/importers lose the privilege to use the GoodWeave label

 As a consumer, you should insist on the GoodWeave label when shopping for a handmade rug.
 1.75% of the cost of every GoodWeave certified rug purchased goes to GoodWeave.
-Every NIBA Designs carries the GoodWeave label, your best possible assurance that these rugs are made without child labor.
+Every NIBA Designs carries the GoodWeave label.
 Join us in championing this important cause!